CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 5. We recognize the critical role of technology in empowering Global Southern countries to meet their needs, and call for extensive technology transfers and releasing of intellectual property.

-## : 7.
+## :x 7.
 We acknowledge that—concomitant with the Left’s immediate task of building a multiracial, mass, working class movement to transform capitalism—the Left must help birth a new, post-carbon cultural hegemony as soon as possible.

 1. We must dare to imagine and agitate for the post-carbon, post-capitalist systems we want _now_, embarking on political education projects while implementing DSA’s theory of change to build a mass movement for a radical Green New Deal (Aronoff et al. 2019, Ajl 2021, DSA Ecosocialist Working Group 2019).